luerhard/chapter_regression_and_artifical/main.md

 Both advantages might provide fruitful ways to _complement_ existing regression models.
 Hopefully, this contribution showed interested readers what can and what cannot be done with [!ml] methods and how to apply those parts of the [!ml] universe that are actually useful to us when it comes to predicting an outcome.

 \todo[author=LE]{Jan hat alle Orte in der Lit eingefügt.
 Er will daher vmtl.
-APA6 und nicht APA7. ändern.}
+APA6 und nicht APA7.
+Check cites.}
 \todo[author=LE]{convert footnotes to endnotes}
 \todo{LE: fix appendix table}